m0rt1c/oracledb-privs/README.md

 2. Start the web server

-Server the files inside the `./site` directory to access the web page, simply opening the web page in the browser will not do unless you modify the code.
+Serve the files in `./site` directory to access the web page, simply opening `./site/index.html` in the browser will not work unless you modify the code.

 A sample web server written in go can be started with: